 Power BI Column Chart is very useful for comparing categorical data visually.
 For example, If we want to compare Sales by Product Group, or Color, then we can use this Power BI column chart.

-For this demonstration we are going to use the SQL Data Source that we created in our previous article.
-So, Please refer Connect Power BI to SQL Server article to understand the Data Source.
+For this Power BI Column Chart demonstration, we are going to use the SQL Data Source that we created in our previous article.
+Please refer to Connect to SQL Server article to understand the Power BI Data Source.

-Create a Column Chart in Power BI – Approach 2
+Create a Column Chart Example 2

 - Axis: Please specify the Column that divides the Bars.

 - Values: Any Numeric value, such as sales amount, Total Sales, Customer count, etc.

 Let me drag the Sales Amount from the Fields section to the Values field.

 As you can see, it has created a column chart for you

 Next, add Product Color to the Axis field.
 You can do this by dragging Color to the Axis section, or Checkmark the Color column.

 Power BI Column chart has one more property called Color Saturation.
 Let me add Order Quantity to saturate the Color from Light to dark.
 From the below screenshot you can see, all Product Colors apart from NA are light.